 There are two system memory sockets on the motherboard.
 They use 3.3Volt, non-buffered SDRAM DIMMs (Dual In-line Memory Module).
-This motherboard uses either PC100 or PC133 DIMMs.
+This motherboard can uses PC100 and PC133 DIMMs.
 The motherboard will automatically detect and configure the installed memory.
 This means you can use PC100 memory even if the external clock frequency used by the CPU is 66MHz.
-You can install any size DIMM from 16MB to 256MB in either socket in any order for a total of 512MB.
+You can install any size DIMM from 8MB to 256MB in either socket in any order for a total of 512MB.